Arsenij82/Rand-System/README.md

-# Rand-System: Full Access Pack v0.2
+# Rand-System: Full Access Pack v0.3

 Everything you need is in the archive

 ### Installation instruction
-1.Unzip 'GameData' folder from the archive to the KSP root directory.
+1.If your version 1.12.x unzip 'GameData' folder from the archive to the KSP root directory.

 2.Start the game.